thePlebDev/Farmers-Canada-clone/README.md

  	- `Element` : a class that represents an HTML element consisting of a tag name, attributes and Child nodes.
 From an Element, you can extract data, traverse, and manipulate the HTML.

- 	- `Elements` : a class that represetns a List of type Element and consists of methods that act on every element in the list.
+ 	- `Elements` : a class that represents a List of type Element and consists of methods that act on every element in the list.

 	- `Document` : a class that represents a HTML document.

-	- `Connection` : a interface is a convenient HTTP client and session object to fetch content from the web, and parse them into Documents.

 ## <a name="getting">Getting Started</a>